 What is Federal work-study?

-Federal work-study funds come from federal grant money designated for AmericaReads initiatives, such as ReachOut.
-Established as a response to President Clinton's national challenge to "ensure that all children can read independently by the end of the third grade," ReachOut hopes to make a significant contribution to this goal in the Boston and Cambridge communities.
+Federal work-study funds come from federal grant money designated for AmericaReads and AmericaCounts initiatives, such as ReachOut.
+Established as a response to President Clinton's national challenge to enlist “one million volunteer tutors ready and able to give children the personal attention they need to catch up and get ahead.”
+ReachOut hopes to make a significant contribution to this goal in the Boston and Cambridge communities.

 Those students who are eligible for Federal work-study funds can be paid $13-15 per hour including training and travel time.
-To be eligible you must have submitted the Free Application for Financial Aid (FAFSA).
+To be eligible you must have submitted a financial aid application.

 How do I know if I am eligible for Federal work-study?

-After the ReachOut tutor orientation, you will be notified by email if you are eligible for Federal work-study.
+After submitting a tutor application, you will automatically be notified by email if you are eligible for Federal work-study.
 You will be asked to fill out the paperwork necessary to get paid.
 Only students with Federal work-study in their financial aid package can receive payment.
 All other students participate in the program as volunteers.
-If you have any questions, contact the Public Service Center at firstname.lastname@example.org.
+If you have any questions or would like to know whether you are eligible before applying, contact Linden McEntire at firstname.lastname@example.org.

 Where can I get more information?